Alexander Jeffrey: Solicitor

-The magistrates of Jedburgh banned the inhabitants from playing Handba' in 1849.
-Jeffrey made a successful appeal to the High Court to reverse the decision.
+Jeffrey and the handba' ban.
+The town's magistrates passed a byelaw to outlaw the playing of handba' (before the February 1849 Candlemas game).
+The justification was that cholera was rife in the country and there was a concern that a large gathering of people would lead to an outbreak in Jedburgh.
+The inhabitants ignored the ban and played the Candlemas game as normal.
+Fourteen people were tried and found guilty of breaking the law.
+The penalty was a 10 shilling fine or six days in jail.
+Jeffrey appealed, in June 1849, to the High Court in Edinburgh.
+He argued that the byelaw was enacted via powers granted under a statute of George IV and that this statute was never adopted by Jedburgh (Jedburgh had adopted, during the reign of Victoria, an amended version of the George IV statute).
+Therefore, the byelaw was not legal.
+The judge, Lord Justice Clerk John Hope, agreed with Jeffrey and the convictions were overturned.
+He said, as part of his judgement, “I, for one, should hesitate to encourage the abolition of an old and customary game, which from time immemorial had been enjoyed by the community.”

-Local Historian
+Local historian

 Jeffrey was an acknowledged expert on the history/archaeology of the Scottish Borders.
 He wrote several books and contributed many articles to the publications of various antiquarian societies.
 He became a Fellow of the Society of Antiquarians of Scotland on 30 November 1859.

 Jeffrey was elected a member of the Berwickshire Naturalists Club on 26 June 1862.

 As an historian, he will be most remembered for his four volume "History and Antiquities of Roxburghshire and Adjacent Districts".
 In the course of his legal work he had to travel widely throughout the Scottish Borders.
 Jeffrey never failed to take the opportunity to examine and take notes of what he found interesting.
 In 1853, he began to arrange his papers with a view to publication.
 It was originally intended to be a two volume work, the first of which was published in March 1855.
 The second was due to be published in the summer of that year but was not issued until November 1857.
 The preface to the second volume says that the author had not found it possible to complete his work in two volumes and that a third would be published by the end of 1858.
 However, it was not completed until the following year.
 Again, Jeffrey said in the preface of that book that he needed yet another volume to conclude his History and that would be finished by 1860.
 It did not appear until 1864.

 The work was not a financial success.
 When it was first announced, he had little trouble building up a subscription list and the earlier volumes sold well.
 However, the delays in publication meant that the subscription list was much reduced because of death and removals.
 There were also withdrawals because of the additional cost as a result of its increased size.
 All four volumes had different printers and publishers.